 Gulab Jamun Custard Jars

-An easy Indian fusion festive dessert - Gulab Jamun Custard Jars.
-This dessert is layered with goodness of the cookie crumble, creamy cooling custard and sweet gulab jamun's, adorned with slivered pistachios and rose petals.
-These exotic dessert jars are easy to put together, and are sure to be a party stunner!
+An easy Indian fusion festive dessert – Gulab Jamun Custard Jars.
+This dessert is layered with the goodness of cookie crumble, creamy and cooling custard, and sweet gulab jamuns, adorned with slivered pistachios and rose petals.
+These exotic dessert jars are easy to put together and are sure to be a party stunner!

 Ukadiche Modak